glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 *Note: You’ll need to “rinse and repeat” to evolve your speech into the finished version.*

-Once you’re fairly happy with your speech content, you can give your speech in front of a trusted friend or relative to get an external perspective (not the groom though — his first exposure to your speech should be on the wedding day).
+Once you’re fairly happy with your speech content, you can give your speech in front of a trusted friend or relative to get an external perspective (not the Groom though — his first exposure to your speech should be on the wedding day).

 Getting feedback from someone else will help you understand if the parts you intend to be funny seem funny to other people too.
 Ask them to be candid about what works and what doesn’t.